Frequently asked questions

 All staff have completed relevant training and qualifications as well as many years experience in the field.

-The centres are open from 8am-6pm Monday to Friday.
 We are open 48 weeks a year and are closed on Public Holidays.

 FedUni Children's Centre are guided by the Education and Care Services National Regulations 2011 and Education and Services National Law Act 2010.
 The centres work within the National Quality Standards (NQF) to ensure continuous quality improvement .
 We also adhere to the Code of Ethics developed by Early Childhood Australia.